itssouray/itssouray.github.io-repo4/README.md

 #working :-
 -------------
-when the user type or paste a valid url into the inpute element and click the button then a short link is generated which is further get stored to his local storage and from there the user will be able to access the shorted url.
+when the user type or paste a valid url into the input element and click the button then a short link is generated which is further get stored to his local storage and from there the user will be able to access the shorted url.